What is the Sakura Tulip Festa?

 Summary

-The Sakura Tulip Festa is one of the largest tulip events in the Kanto region, featuring colorful flower fields against a Dutch windmill.
+The Sakura Tulip Festa is one of the largest tulip events in the Kanto region, with colorful flower fields spreading out against the backdrop of a Dutch windmill.

-With good access, it's a perfect spot for families, couples, and photography enthusiasts.
+It's easily accessible and perfect for families, couples, and photography lovers.

 Frequently Asked Questions